pencer-io/pencer-io.github.io/_posts/2021-03-24-ctf-thm-attacktive.md

 ![attacktive](/assets/images/2021-03-28-21-01-52.png)

-Attackive Directory is a medium difficulty room on TryHackMe.
+Attacktive Directory is a medium difficulty room on TryHackMe.
 An initial nmap scan reveals a Windows domain controller, which we probe using enum4linux.
 We then use Kerbrute to discover users and ASREPRoasting to retrieve hashes.
 Cracking the hash of a user gives us access to a file share, where we find more credentials.
 We then use sercretsdump.py to gather more hashes, including the administrators.
 Finally we use Evil-WinRM to gain a shell as admin to grab the loot.

 <!--more-->
 Skills required are a basic understanding of Active Directory and the tools needed to attack it.
 Skills learned are Kerberoasting, ASREPRoating and retrieving hashes to use pass the hash attacks.